-May we apply for more than one NEH award at the same time?
+May our institution apply for more than one NEH award at the same time?

-Yes, however, project directors may not simultaneously hold a full-time NEH individual award.
+Yes.
+However, active project directors may not simultaneously hold a full-time NEH individual award.
 Applicants interested in applying for more than one award should consult with a program officer.